 ✅ IF YOU LOVE TRAVELING: “Elsewhere” is Every Solo Traveller’s Dream! ✈️

 Paulo very closely inspects people in his books.
 His characters are not always full of faith.
 In fact, self-discovery stays to be the central theme in most of his books.
 He believes that human beings are magical creatures, and to truly unlock your genius and magic, one has to go through the journey of self-discovery.
 In Paulo Coelho’s opinion, one of the best ways to unravel your genius and magic is to travel; traveling stays to be a common ground in most of his books.
-His protagonists often walk through deserts, the dry region of Northern Spain, and cover miles in order to find themselves and unlock their truly higher self."One of the best ways to unravel your genius and magic is to travel."
-Do you agree?
+His protagonists often walk through deserts, the dry region of Northern Spain, and cover miles in order to find themselves and unlock their truly higher self.

 Another very fascinating aspect of his books has to be the interaction between his protagonist and strangers.
 The Alchemist, The Zahir, The Pilgrimage, The Valkyries, and many other books include strangers bringing the protagonist on the right path.
 In fact, strangers happen to sometimes act like God for his protagonists.
 In the real world, this seems a bit too scary and uncanny, but in Paulo Coelho’s magical world, strangers play a very important role.

 Paulo Coelho bridges the gap between reality and magic by weaving stories that tell us about the infinite possibilities in the world.
 He makes his readers believe in the power of the universe.
 So, if life seems a bit morbid and too meh, it’s time for you to pick up a Paulo Coelho novel and dive into a magical fest.
 You can get Paulo Coelho books here! 📚